 According to this anonymous friend of an anonymous insider close to J.J.
-Abrams (these degrees of removal and layers of secrecy are necessary when leaking state secrets), Disney was so threatened by the idea that Abrams would be brought on board the DC movies in an attempt to revitalize that franchise that they immediately set out to sabotage his career and their own multi-billion-dollar franchise in the process...
+Abrams (these degrees of removal and layers of secrecy are necessary when leaking state secrets), Disney was threatened by the idea that Abrams would be brought on board the DCEU in an attempt to revitalize that franchise.
+So threatened, in fact, that they immediately set out to sabotage his career, and their own multi-billion-dollar franchise in the process...

 "They want to keep DC in the limbo that they're in right now.
 Abrams jumpstarting that franchise with something like a successful, audience-pleasing Superman movie makes them nervous.
 Their goal is to make JJ look bad to potential investors/shareholders."